Skip to main content

 6. Navigate to Frameworks, Libraries, and Embedded Content for the Runner target.

-7. Click FlutterGeneratedPluginSwiftPackage, then click the remove.
+7. Click FlutterGeneratedPluginSwiftPackage, then click the remove button.

-The to remove
+The `FlutterGeneratedPluginSwiftPackage` to remove

 The FlutterGeneratedPluginSwiftPackage to remove